petter-holmberg/cpp-ref/classes.md

 Always avoid calling virtual functions in destructors.
 [Sutter05](#Sutter05) §49

 A destructor implies changing state outside of the object being destroyed.
-If the object is performing resource allocation, then the compiler generated/supplied methods will be wrong!
+If the object is performing resource allocation, then the compiler generated/supplied member functions will be wrong!

 #### Copy constructor